Ola-Reda/Color-Flipper/README.md

 ### About

-Color-Flipper Js project and challenge
+Color-Flipper is Js project and challenge

 the challenge was created using HTML, CSS, and JS